memfault/interrupt/_drafts/firmware-update-architecture.md

 scb_reset_system();
 ```

 Writing the data is relatively straightforward.
-For flash memory You'll
+For flash memory you'll
 typically erase the releavant sector, then use the `page_program` function
 provided with your flash driver to write new data.
 Make sure however that you do
 not write the image header during this process.
 The header will only be written
 during the "commit" phase.

-We've covered verifying in image in the previous section.
+We've covered how to verify an image in the previous section.
 Here again we may
 check the CRC, or verify a cryptographic signature.

 If at any point the update is interrupted, the header will be missing and our